seanpmaxwell/Typescript-Best-Practices/README.md

 - For **I/O** data use a combination of Modular Scripts and leave the data as basic-objects

 ### Types (type-aliases and interfaces) <a name="types"></a>
-- Use interfaces by default for describing objects and only use type-aliases when you need to, i.e. setting the key/value pairs bases on what other key/values pairs that are there.
+- Use interfaces (`interface`) by default for describing simple structured key/value pair lists.
 Note that interfaces can be used to describe objects and classes.
-- Use type-aliases for everything else.
+- Use type-aliases (`type`) for everything else.
 <br/>